• Skip to primary navigation

 Then there’s the flip side of ChatGPT

-Consider this Part 2 of 3.
+Consider this Part 2.
 Earlier this month I wrote about the earliest takes on ChatGPT, zooming in on how it could be really good for media literacy education.
 Now we know more.
 So below another dimension of this new technology with a cautionary note....
 Ok, the dark side.
-I don't usually go "there," because, well, our brains typically do, by default, whenever a new technology emerges, and … [Read more...] about Then there’s the flip side of ChatGPT
+I don't usually go "there," because, well, our brains typically do, by default, whenever a new technology emerges, and there … [Read more...] about Then there’s the flip side of ChatGPT

 Filed Under: childrens rights, empathy, Parenting, predators, Research, Risk & Safety, search, Youth Tagged With: Aarian Marshall, AI, bing, Blake Lemoine, ChatGPT, Ezra Klein, generative AI, Google, Kevin Roose, LaMDA, OpenAI, Safety by Design, Steven Levy, Sydney